bryanziehl/prima-veritas-kernel/KERNEL_CHARTER.md

 be deterministic by construction

-Client-specific logic never enters the kernel
+Client-specific logic never enters the kernel.

-Domain adapters live outside the kernel boundary
+Domain adapters live outside the kernel boundary.

 Legal & Evidentiary Posture